srinathgs/wurflgo/README.md

 `go build wurfl.go <your file>.go`

 It takes a bit of time and it generates the binary. wurfl.go file generated has a lot of lines of code depending upon what you have selected in groups.
-So, `go build` needs a lot of memory(only during build time) to generate the binaries.
+So, `go build` needs a lot of memory (only during build time) to generate the binaries.
+If the machine on which `go build` was run did not have enough memory, `go build` will hang.

 Contributions are welcome!